jachamberlain86/jachamberlain86/README.md

 ## I'm James, a Full Stack Developer from Valencia (via London, Berlin, and the East Midlands).

-I'm currently looking for full-time, fully remote work that'll test both my creativity and coding skills.
+I'm currently looking for full-time, remote or hybrid work that'll test both my creativity and coding skills.
 I love to make, to problem solve, and to dive into the unknown.

 - I pick things up quickly. 🏎
 - I've got a knack for solving complex problems. 🧩